Allen-12/Distributed-Systems-Project/README.md

 ### Build Instructions
 1. Open a Command Prompt Window/Terminal
+2. Clone the repository using the `git clone` command
-2. Compile the project files using the javac command
+3. Compile the project files using the `javac` command
 	 ```sh
 	javac ServerProtocol.java SocketClient.java SocketServer.java
 	```